-DNS servers play a fundamental role in Internet browsing, and have an important influence on the speed and performance of your access to the network.
+DNS server play a fundamental role in Internet browsing and have an important influence on the speed and performance of your access to the network.
 The use of some or other servers, their modification, or the dangers of using the wrong DNS servers are some of the aspects you should know about.
-In fact, DNS servers are one of the fundamental pieces in the chain that is carried out when we make a web request to any of the portals we visit.
+In fact, DNS servers are one of the fundamental pieces in the chain that is carried out, we make a web request to any of the portals we visit.

 To get the Info on DNS Resolver: Click Here